mytardis/mytardis/docs/users/sftp.rst

 public part.
 Key-based authentication typically requires you to share your public key with the service, again which you use your private key to authenticate.
 Never share your private key!

-MyTardis provide to mechanism for registering a public key:

-1. :ref:`add-ssh-key`
-2. :ref:`generate-ssh-key`

 .. _add-ssh-key: